alexqguo/pizza-box-game/README.md

 ## Known bugs
 * If you leave the screen after you've flipped but before you've submitted your rule, when you rejoin the quarter will be there but you cannot create a rule to continue
+* If you skip your turn after you flip but before you submit your shape, the shape doesn't get deleted

 ## Features for MVP
 * Game is playable locally and online